-I went to Tokyo for Latin American food
+I went to Tokyo for Latin American food: A MAZ Review

-Serving Peruvian cuisine through Japanese ingredients, MAZ holds one of the city's most unique menu concepts.
+Serving Peruvian cuisine through Japanese ingredients, it holds one of the city's most unique menu concepts.

-I was introduced to Peruvian cuisine about five years ago by my father, after one of his patients returned from a trip to Lima and spent his entire appointment proselytizing their food.
-So he took me to Tanta Chicago, where we tried pulpo anticuchero, yuquitas con huancaína, lomo saltado, and pollo a la brasa.
-And already I was asking questions.
-Why did this Latin American dish feature a stir-fry, and why was it so unique to the ingredients we were having?
+My father introduced me to Peruvian cuisine about five years ago, after one of his patients returned from a trip to Lima and spent his entire appointment raving about the food, insisting he try it as well.
+So he took me to Tanta Chicago, where we had pulpo anticuchero, yuquitas con huancaína, lomo saltado, and pollo a la brasa.

 “I don’t see what the big deal is,” he said as we left the restaurant.
 “It’s just roast chicken and potatoes.”